palomacardoso/Basic-Calculator/README.md

-# Calculadora_Basica
+# Basic Calculator

-Calculadora básica em Javascript para treinar.
+Basic Javascript calculator for training.
+I did it at college in 2017.